agathangelidis/hotspell/README.rst

 - `NumPy <https://numpy.org/>`_
 - `pandas <https://pandas.pydata.org/>`_

-These packages should be installed beforehand using the conda environment management system that comes with the anaconda/miniconda python distribution.
+These packages should be installed beforehand, using the conda environment management system that comes with the Anaconda/Miniconda Python distribution.

 Then, hotspell can be installed from PyPI using pip: